3.1 Material accounting policy information

 c) Financial assets at fair value through profit & loss (FVTPL)

-measured at FVTPL.
-Financial assets at FVTPL are measured at fair value at the end of each reporting period, with any gains or losses arising on remeasurement recognised in Consolidated profit or loss.
-The net gain or loss recognised in Consolidated profit or loss incorporates any dividend or interest earned on the financial asset.
+All financial assets that do not meet the criteria for amortised cost or FVTOCI are measured at FVTPL.
+Financial assets at FVTPL are measured at fair value at the end of each reporting period, with any gains or losses arising on remeasurement recognised in profit or loss.
+The net gain or loss recognised in profit or loss incorporates any dividend or interest earned on the financial asset.

-ii) Impairment of financial assets
+i) Impairment of financial assets

-The Company assesses at each date of balance sheet whether a financial asset is impaired.
-Ind AS 109 requires expected credit losses to be measured through a loss allowance.
+109 requires expected credit losses to be measured through a loss allowance.
 The Company recognises lifetime expected losses for all contract assets and/ or all trade receivables that do not constitute a financing transaction.
 For all other financial assets, expected credit losses are measured at an amount equal to the 12 month expected credit losses or at an amount equal to the life time expected credit losses if the credit risk on the financial asset has increased significantly since initial recognition.

 iii) Derecognition of financial assets